platformatic/semaforo/README.md

   }
 }
 ```
 Feature Flags are conceptually boolean values.
-If present or thruty, the flag is set, otherwise it is not.
+If present or truthy, the flag is set, otherwise it is not.

 ## Auth0 Configuration